Kidney Cancer Symptoms, Diagnosis & Risk Factors

-Kidney cancer is often undiscovered until the later stages for a few reasons:
+Kidney cancer often goes undiscovered until the later stages for a few reasons:

-- There are no recommended screening tests for people who are not at increased risk for the disease; and
+- There are no recommended screening tests for people who are not at increased risk for the disease.

 - The symptoms of kidney cancer are often caused by other, benign, diseases.

-Symptoms may include blood in the urine, low back pain on one side, a mass or lump on the side or lower back, tiredness (fatigue), loss of appetite, weight loss, recurrent fevers not associated with colds or flu, and swelling of the ankles and legs.
+Symptoms of kidney cancer may include blood in the urine, low back pain on one side, a mass or lump on the side or lower back, tiredness (fatigue), loss of appetite, weight loss, recurrent fevers not associated with colds or flu, and swelling of the ankles and legs.